”Honey…it’s okay.

 Writing classes

-Sewing for a non-profit organization, making wedding gowns into burial gowns.
+Sewing for a non-profit organization, making wedding gowns

 Visiting many churches